- Focus and Scope

 - Publication Charges

 Focus and Scope

-The Makara Journal of Health Research (MJHR) is a peer-reviewed, multidisciplinary, scientific journal that publishes articles on emerging knowledge and research areas relating to healthcare.
+The Makara Journal of Health Research (MJHR) is a peer-reviewed and scientific journal.
 MAKARA is the logo of Universitas Indonesia.
 The MJHR strives to pioneer research in the field of health by continually publishing original and relevant articles.
-The Editors welcome scientific articles relevant to international health issues, including the areas of Medicine, Dentistry, Public Health, Pharmacology, and Nursing.
-The MJHR is an open access journal that is published by Universitas Indonesia and provides a forum for the publication and sharing of ongoing research and development in health studies.
+The Editors welcome scientific articles in the field of tropical medicine, including infectious and non-infectious disease, biomedicine and epidemiological studies.
+The MJHR is an open access journal that is published by Universitas Indonesia and provides a forum for the publication and sharing of ongoing research and development in tropical medicine.

 |Open Submissions||Indexed||Peer Reviewed|